-Can I get lab tests and results sent to me, without a referral?
+Can I get lab tests and results without a referral?

 Yes!
 The LabShop @ AIMA Functional Medicine provides you with quick and easy access to 3000+ lab tests and specialty testing for hormones, gut health, allergies and sensitivities, genetics, and basic bloodwork.
 Get the tests you want, when you want, and without a referral.
 Rupa Health will arrange drop ship of your test kit to your home or workplace with instructions included and coordinate phlebotomy services if they are needed.
 You will receive the results automatically via email as soon as they become available.
 Rupa Health accepts HSA and FSA cards, credit cards, and debit cards.
 Rupa Health staff is responsive and available for questions or assistance along the way, and happy to help!